IanEdington/learn/java/coursework.md

 Instead of up-casting to Object, down-casting to Type, and tracking it all, you declare the container with a specific type.
 That Type is the only type a container can hold.
 It essentially gives a new base type for the container.

-### Object Lifetime (Garbage Collection)
-3. Where in memory does Java create objects?
-(See TIJ pages 47 to 48.)
-    - All objects are created on the heap, specifically they are created in the nursery to begin with.

 ### Exception handling
 Often not built into languages
 This is a core feature in Java.